 As a business owner, you’re responsible for lots of tough decisions.
-And, one of the newer decisions that you’ll have to make when accepting payments is if you’re going to sign up with an aggregator.
-Or, you could go through the rigorous process of applying for a merchant account.
+And, one of the newer decisions that you’ll have to make when accepting payments.
+You could use payfac, you could sign up with an aggregator, or, you could go through the rigorous process of applying for a merchant account.

 In other other words, you are either going to stick with the traditional merchant account service provided by an independent sales organization (ISO).
 Or, you will embrace the more promising sub-merchant account.
 This type of account is also known as a payment facilitator.

 A Payment Facilitator, PayFac for short, is simply a sub-merchant account for a merchant service provider.
 It’s used to provide payment processing services to their own merchant clients.

 “A payments facilitator (or PayFac) allows anyone who wants to offer merchant services on a sub-merchant platform.
 Those sub-merchants then no longer have to get their own MID and can instead be boarded under the master MID of the PayFac who is sponsored by a bank,” Roy Banks, CEO of NMI, tells PYMNTS.com.

 “This allows merchant services to be offered in a very elegant and very efficient manner.
 The PayFac does not have to underwrite all merchants upfront — they are instead, underwriting the merchants essentially as they continue to process transactions for them on an ongoing basis.”

 It used to be that software and payments were completely separate.
 However, technology and transaction trends have since changed all of that as part of the digital ager.
 Now, technology has made it possible to integrate software and payments.
 The result has been a proliferation of new trends, including omnichannel.

 The integration between software and payments have opened up other opportunities, such as EMV, and contactless, mobile payments.
 There are also now opportunities for NFC-based loyalty programs and an overall enhanced customer experience as part of this digital age.